onyiimesi/lawfirmX/README.md

 * There are two folders
 1. lawfirmx (Frontend) built using Vue.js
-2. admin (Backend) built using Laravel
+2. laravelapp (Backend) built using Laravel

 ########## lawfirmx ###########################
 * Clone or download the lawfirmx.